Why Student Loan Support Can’t Wait — And How Brightside Makes It Count

 • Identify wage garnishment risks before they impact paychecks

 Marvin was struggling to make his $500 student loan payment each month while living paycheck to paycheck.
 Once a few money emergencies set him back financially, he worried he couldn’t keep up his student loan payments much longer.
-He’d applied several times to different programs that would lower or pause his payments, but was continually denied.
+He’d applied several times to different programs in an attempt to lower or pause his payments, but was continually denied.

 Student loan distress doesn’t have to disrupt your workforce

-Click here to learn more about how you can help turn student loan debt from a threat into an opportunity for your people and your bottom line.
+Learn more about how Brightside can help you turn student loan debt from a threat into an opportunity for your employees and your bottom line.